catherinecat1/SensorApp/README.md

 5. Data Processing Layer:
    - Implement a separate data processing layer to consume messages from the queue and write to the database.
-   - This separation allows for independent scaling of the data ingestion and data processing components.
+   - This allows for independent scaling of the data ingestion and data processing components.

 6. Content Delivery Network (CDN):
-   - Utilize a CDN to serve static assets and potentially cache some API responses globally.
+   - Utilize a CDN to serve static assets and cache some API responses globally.

 7. Monitoring and Logging:
    - Implement a global monitoring and logging solution to maintain visibility across all regional deployments.

 8. Authentication Service:
    - Create a dedicated authentication service to handle user and device authentication across all regions.

+9. Internationalization and localization
+   - Adapting the front-end application to support multiple languages and regions.

 Here's a diagram illustrating these changes: